MikHuz/Project-Portfolio/Meta-Capstone/README.md

 ### 4️⃣ Run the Vite Development Server
       Type in npm run dev.
 Open your browser to http://localhost:5173 (default Vite port) to explore the app.

 ## 📹 Demo

+###  🎬Application Walkthrough
-## A preview of the full reservation flow is available in the repository:
+      A walkthrough of the full reservation flow is available in the repository:
-      🎬 /Little Lemon App Demo.mp4
+      /Little Lemon App Demo.mp4

+### 🎨 Figma Prototype
+      The original design and interactive prototype are also available in the repository:
+      /Little Lemon Layout.fig